tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    returns a :class:`SheetTrack` object with that number.
    Raises :exc:`KeyError` if the track cannot be found.

+.. method:: Sheet.pre_gap()

+   Returns the disc's pre-gap
+   (the amount of empty samples before the first track) as a :class:`Fraction` number of seconds.
+   This number is often zero.

+.. method:: Sheet.track_offset(track_number)

+   Given a track number (often starting from 1), returns the offset to that track as a :class:`Fraction` number of seconds.

+   May raise :exc:`KeyError` if the track cannot be found.

+.. method:: Sheet.track_length(track_number)

+   Given a track number (often starting from 1), returns the length of that track as a :class:`Fraction` number of seconds.

+   May return ``None`` if the track is to use the remainder of the samples in the stream.
+   This is typical of the last track in an album.

+   May raise :exc:`KeyError` if the track cannot be found.

 .. method:: Sheet.get_metadata()

    Returns a :class:`MetaData` object containing metadata